 .
 The following information is intended to summarize these laws but should not be construed as legal advice:

 1. Age Requirements and Consent

-The minimum age for marriage in the Commonwealth of Virginia is 16 years for both bride and groom with consent.
+The minimum age for marriage in the Commonwealth of Virginia is 16 years for both parties with consent.
 If either party is less than 18 years old, consent to the marriage must be given in person by the father, mother or legal guardian of the minor.
-The law permits marriage by residents of Virginia less than sixteen if the bride is pregnant when seeking the marriage license or has been pregnant within the nine months preceding examination by a physician and the parent or guardian of the underage party gives consent wherein the jurisdiction the female resides .
+The law permits marriage by residents of Virginia less than sixteen if the female is pregnant when seeking the marriage license or has been pregnant within the nine months preceding examination by a physician and the parent or guardian of the underage party gives consent wherein the jurisdiction the female resides .

 2. Prohibited Marriages

 The following categories of marriages are illegal in Virginia:

 A marriage entered into prior to the dissolution of an earlier marriage of one of the parties;

 A marriage between an ancestor and descendant; or between a brother and a sister; or between an uncle and a niece; or between an aunt and a nephew; whether the relationship is by the half or whole blood or by adoption;